microsoft/AzureTipsAndTricks/blog/tip78.md

 <img :src="$withBase('/files/storageacct4.png')">

-We are going to copy a new file inside of it with the name **mikepic-backup.png**.
+In [previous post](https://microsoft.github.io/AzureTipsAndTricks/blog/tip76.html),We've created the Azure Storage Blob Container and uploaded a file to it.

-Now that we've created the Azure Storage Blob Container, we'll upload a file to it.
-We'll build off our [previous post](https://microsoft.github.io/AzureTipsAndTricks/blog/tip76.html) and add the following lines of code to generate a new blob by copying the exsist one:
+Now We are going to copy a new file inside of it with the name **mikepic-backup.png**.

 ```csharp
 static void Main(string[] args)